mdbenito/paperwhy/content/post/deep-sparse-rectifier-networks.md

 [Let's skip the brain stuff, which is always pretty unconvincing anyway…]

-A very interesting feature of ReLUs is the fact that they induce sparse representations because they can be completely off.
+A very interesting feature of ReLUs is that **they induce sparse representations because they can be completely off**.
 The authors give four reasons why this is good:

 -  *"Information disentangling"*: small perturbations of the input are less likely to shift many weights in the network if many of them